jeflucas/urlShortener/README.md

 This project is still in progress so I'm planning to use:

-- VUE 2
 - CSS
 - HTML
 - JavaScript

-I'm still thinking on use a lib to help-me with the graphic part of the project, such as Vuetify or Bulma, I'll decide.
+I'm still thinking on use a lib/framework to help-me with the graphic part of the project, such as SemanticUI or Bulma, I'll decide.

 ## Chronogram